silverstripe/silverstripe-mfa/docs/en/userguide/01_User_manual/01_Setting_up_MFA.md

 If you lose access to your phone or security key you can use one of your recovery codes to login and reset your MFA.
-Each recovery code can be used once and are shown to you the first time you setup MFA.
+Each recovery code can be used once and are shown to you the first time you set up MFA.
 Please ensure you back them up somewhere safe, as they will not be shown again after setup.

 <img src="../_images/01-01-3-mfa-backup-codes.png" width="1024" />